-In addition to providing accessibility products, we also work closely with movie theatres to help them prepare for the latest ADA-compliance requirements.
+In addition to providing accessibility products, we also work closely with movie theatres to help them prepare for the latest ADA-compliance requirements (January 2017).

 To improve accessibility for visually- and hearing-impaired moviegoers, the Department of Justice ruled that movie theatres need to provide access to closed captioning and audio descriptions whenever showing a digital movie that was produced, distributed, or otherwise made available with these features.
 The ADA compliance ruling left many theatres unsure about how best to move forward with meeting the requirement to comply by 2018.
 Coolidge Corner Theatre in Brookline decided to take the lead on improving accessibility by partnering with Boston Light & Sound (BL&S).

 The BL&S team had already played an integral role in enabling the Coolidge to upgrade to digital cinema systems.
 For the accessibility project, BL&S advised the theatre on the best equipment for their needs and installed the equipment, which included both closed captioning and audio narration for moviegoers.